dlovell/jenkins_project/README.md

 ## Setting up Security

-After the machine is spun up, you should follow Jenkins' [Standard Security Setup](https://wiki.jenkins-ci.org/display/JENKINS/Standard+Security+Setup) procedure.
+After the machine is spun up, you should immediately follow Jenkins' [Standard Security Setup](https://wiki.jenkins-ci.org/display/JENKINS/Standard+Security+Setup) procedure.
-* To allow any user to view results, the 'Anonymous' user must have 'Read' permission for the 'Job' category.
+* To allow anybody to view results, retain the 'Anonymous' user giving it only 'Read' permission in the 'Overall' and 'Job' categories.
+* Retain the new username and password you create to pass to jenkins_utils.py with its `--username` and `--password` arguments.

 **Failing to heed this warning may result in your EC2 machine being hijacked by bitcoin miners.**

 ## Extras